TexteaInc/mercury/README.md

    Run `python3 ingester.py -h` to see the options.

-   The ingester takes a CSV, JSON, or JSONL file and loads texts from two text columns (configurable via option `source_column_name` and `summary_column_name` which default to `source` and `summary`) of the file.
+   The ingester takes a CSV, JSON, or JSONL file and loads texts from two text columns (configurable via option `ingest_column_1` and `ingest_column_2` which default to `source` and `summary`) of the file.
 Mercury uses three Vectara corpora to store the sources, the summaries, and the human annotations.
 You can provide the corpus IDs to overwrite or append data to existing corpora.

 2. `pnpm install && pnpm build`
-3. `python3 server.py`
+3. `python3 server.py`  --- This need rework after switching to SQLite-vec.

-4. To dump existing annotations, run `python3 database.py -h` to see how.
+The annotations are stored in the `annotations` table in a SQLite database (hardcoded name `mercury.sqlite`).
+See the section [`annotations` table](#annotations-table-the-human-annotations) for the schema.

 ## Technical details